 So where was I, the possible motives...

-Well, the finale of Stuff & Nonsense gives equal weight to the previous 6 themes.
+Well, the finale of Stuff & Nonsense will of course mention all previous 6 themes.

 Puzzle 2: Which S&N melody goes with which nursery rhyme?